hbhatty/Postability/README.md

 ### Overview

+## What is Postability
+Postability is a website where you can share your thoughts on anything.
+It's like a youtube comments clone essentially (without the video part).
+I created this intermediate project using Next.JS as this framework seems to be on the rise.

 ## What I learned
 - Prisma allows us communicate with any type of database with one syntax
 - Railway used to actually see our data in our tables, also connected to prisma